FIND PROGRAMS NEAR YOU:

-In these spotlights, we offer a more detailed look at some of the top LVN-to-RN programs in California.
-We included only accredited schools here that offer both affordable and flexible RN programs with excellent student support.
+In these spotlights, we offer a more detailed look at some of the top LVN to RN programs in California.
+We’ve included only accredited schools here that offer both affordable and flexible RN programs with excellent student support.
 Each school has particular strengths, so keep an eye out for those that will best serve your academic interests.
 The right school for you will help you take your nursing career to the next level.
-Have a look at these three LVN-to-RN programs that really shine in 2022.
+Have a look at these three LVN to RN programs that really shine in 2023.

 FAQs About LVN to RN Online California Programs

 California LVN vs. RN: Salary and Job Outlook Comparison